GraceWXT/shipsmart/README.md

-# shipsmart
+# Shipsmart (🚧 work in progress)
-A inventory and order management system
+A inventory and order management system designed for wholesales businesses.